 The final thing to check is the actual accounts that make these comments: They usually have very few or no followers, most likely with generic or random Instagram handles, no bios, and are often private accounts – dead giveaways for bots!

 Number of Followers to Following Ratio

 Another indicator, immediately visible, is the following/followers ratio (The number of accounts someone follows versus the number of accounts who follow them.)
-An authentic influencer account should have many more followers than following.
+An authentic influencer account should have many more followers than a following.

 Unauthentic influencers usually have an equal amount of followers/following, and there are many reasons leading to this phenomenon.
-In order to increase followers, many people seek for other accounts to “follow for follow” (f4f) or “shoutout for shoutout” (s4s).
+In order to increase followers, many people seek other accounts to “follow for follow” (f4f) or “shoutout for shoutout” (s4s).
 While this increases the number of their followers, their community of followers is irrelevant to the content of their account.

 Free Tools to Spot Fake Followers

 IG audit is a free and easy-to-use tool.
 Simply enter the name of the account you are interested in, and the algorithm delivers the percentage of real followers within minutes.
-To do this, the tool scans about 200 random followers for reference, all the while taking in consideration of the account’s average likes and comments.
+To do this, the tool scans about 200 random followers for reference, all the while taking into consideration the account’s average likes and comments.
 Real influencers reach more than 70% of real followers.

 Social Blade allows you to check influencer data on all social networks.
 With this tool, you can easily and quickly find the engagement rate, the number of followers won or lost each day, and the number of followers.

 While a sudden spike of followers is suspicious, it does not always mean that they are purchased accounts (the influencers may have gone viral, mentioned in a much larger account, etc.), but many sudden increases or irregular patterns could be an indication of fake/bought followers.